ublue-os/ubuntu/README.md

 # Features

-This is intended to be an example of how you can derive custom OCI images of your operating system, built out of git and then pushed to a registry.
+### Changes from stock Fedora

-This image is then splatted onto your disk, therefore eliminating the risk of you mangling repos or having to reset before upgrades.
+- Ubuntu-like GNOME layout
-Imagine Silverblue but pushed even more into cloud-native land and I'm the conductor, honk honk.
+  - Includes the following GNOME Extensions

-### Changes from stock Silverblue
+    - Dash to Dock - for a more Unity-like dock

-- Start with a base Fedora Silverblue 37 image
+    - Appindicator - for tray-like icons in the top right corner
-- Removes Firefox from the base image
+    - GSConnect - Integrate your mobile device with your desktop
-- Adds the following packages to the base image:
+- Built on top of the the [uBlue base image](https://github.com/ublue-os/base) - the system is designed for automatic staging of updates, we recommend shutting down your computer when not using it to ensure all updates are being applied

-  - distrobox and gnome-tweaks
+### Future Features

-  - Dash to Dock and Appindicator GNOME Extensions
+These are currently unimplemented ideas that we plan on adding:

-- Ubuntu-like GNOME layout (NOTE: you might need to `sudo dconf update` for this to apply until I figure out why that's busted)
+- Include a preconfigured Ubuntu LTS distrobox
-- Sets automatic staging of updates for the system
+- Provide a `:lts` tag derived from CentOS Stream for a more enterprise-like cadence
-- Sets flatpaks to update twice a day
+- Inclusion of more Ubuntu artwork

 ### Applications